Managing Safe Material Handling in Pharmaceutical Manufacturing

 It is also important to store materials in the correct areas according to their hazard class.
 For example, flammable materials should be stored away from ignition sources, and corrosive materials should be stored away from food products.

-Similarly, any equipment being used to move hazardous or precious loads needs to be up to the job; fuel-powered machines are a huge safety risk in flammable environments and the correct steps need to be taken to minimize the risk of injury, damage to goods and downtime due to lost or damaged materials and infrastructure.
+Similarly, any equipment being used to move hazardous or precious loads need to be up to the job; fuel-powered machines are a huge safety risk in flammable environments and the correct steps need to be taken to minimise the risk of injury, damage to goods and downtime due to lost or damaged materials and infrastructure.

 2. Having Proper Ventilation and Lighting